City View Classes

 Special City View Courses

-Film Studies (part of Media Studies)
+Film Studies (part of Media Studies):

-• City View also participates in the annual Hot Docs Festival through Docs in Schools.
+• City View also participates in the annual Hot Docs Festival through Docs in Schools

-Discussion Classes (part of Health Class)
+Discussion Classes (part of Health class)

-Once a week, all City View students take part in a group discussion with their classmates.
+Once a week, all students take part in a group discussion with their classmates.
 During this time, students are encouraged to express their feelings, thoughts, stories and perspectives on life.
 Discussion is important because it gives students a chance to address any questions or concerns that they have about student life at City View.
 If there is a situation going on at school students can express their feelings toward that situation, or resolve the concern with some help from the teacher and classmates.
-Not only does discussion help to prepare students for the future, as they are able to communicate their thoughts and opinions clearly and confidently, it also helps one develop listening and speaking skills.
+Not only does Discussion help to prepare students for the future, as they are able to communicate their thoughts and opinions clearly and confidently, it also helps one develop listening and speaking skills.
 During Discussion students are also able to share any personal problems that they have to deal with.
-These discussions provide a springboard to the Health topics that are covered in the curriculum.
+These discussions provide a springboard to the health topics that are covered in the curriculum.

 Grade 8 Media Studies Project

-All students in Grade 8 undertake an Independent Study Project (ISP) based on a social justice issue of their choosing.
+All students in grade 8 undertake an independent study project (ISP) based on a social justice issue of their choosing.
 They produce a media product (video documentary, radio documentary, zine, web page, etc.) that integrates source material from a minimum of three experts in the field.
-One critical aspect of the project is the ‘Call To Action’, which must engage the class in making the world more fair or more just.
-Prior projects have included the We Give Consent Campaign (to include the topic of consent in the Ontario Health Curriculum), Students Against Carding (to challenge the Toronto Police Services to end the practice of carding), a public health campaign to include HPV vaccination for boys, and many other meaningful project topics.
+One critical aspect of the project is the ‘call to action’, which must engage the class in making the world more fair or more just.
+Prior projects have included the We Give Consent Campaign (to include the topic of consent in the Ontario Health Curriculum), Students Against Carding (to challenge the Toronto Police Services to end the practice of carding), a public health campaign to include hpv vaccination for boys, and many other meaningful project topics.